Last updated 30th June, 2018

 This is a case that has fascinated and puzzled people in equal measures.
 In April 2013, six third year performing arts students from De Montfort University in Leicester recreated the trial of Ronald Light in the same courtroom at Leicester Castle.
 They undertook time-consuming research of the actual court transcripts to make their re-enactment as accurate as possible.

-Their performance was opened to public who could go to the same courtroom where the trial was held and watch the events unfold.
+Their performance was opened to the public who could go to the same courtroom where the trial was held and watch the events unfold.
 His theory on what happened that night is that Light did indeed murder Bella Wright and it was a crime of opportunity.
-With an interesting past of inappropriate behaviour towards women, Bella may have picked up on something not quite right with the gentleman so eager to help her out, panicked and tried to flee.
+With an interesting past of inappropriate behavior towards women, Bella may have picked up on something not quite right with the gentleman so eager to help her out, panicked and tried to flee.

 He cuts her off, emerging from the hedge when she least expects it and she falls off her bicycle.
 On the ground she is vulnerable and Light has all the power.
 He uses this power and indulges in his fantasy.
 A clear case of guilt, according to Professor Hughes.